grvpanchal/ramp-up-to-react-js/index.md

 - Airbnb Coding Style
 - Tests

-<span style="font-size: 56px; color: red"> Do not Start the Below section unless you have completed the Core of JavaScript<span>
+> Do not Start the Below section unless you have completed the Core of JavaScript

 ## Part 3: Adjusting to React
 Starting coding in react project directy